 AAL-LPU Management

-This section discusses theAAL logical and abstract representations presented to applications using the AAL interface.
-An AAL-LPU should not be confused with a HW Device.
+This section discusses about AAL-LPU(s), which are logical abstractions of an AALI implementation, presented to applications using the AAL interface.
+An AAL-LPU should not be confused with a physical HW accelerator.

 AAL-LPU Identification & Representation

-Within a process address space each AAL-LPU is uniquely designated by two identifiers:
+Within a process address space each AAL-LPU can be abstracted using a generalized object handle.

-A unique AAL-LPU ID used to designate the AAL-LPU in all functions exported by the AAL API.

-A device name used to designate the AAL-LPU in console messages, for administration or debugging purposes.

 Depending on HW design and implementation choice, a HW Accelerator may want to accelerate multiple profiles or offer support for sharing HW Accelerator resources between multiple threads, processes, VMs, PODs.
-For this reason, a second abstract identifier known as AAL Queue ID is required to
+For this reason, a second abstract construct known as AAL Queue can be optionally used to

 distinguish between multiple supported AAL profiles per AAL-LPU